timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_SelectingItemsControl_SelectionMode.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Primitives/SelectingItemsControl.cs#L391" title="View the source code">View Source</a>

 #### Property Value
+<a href="T_Avalonia_Controls_SelectionMode">SelectionMode</a>

+##
-<a href="T_Avalonia_Controls_SelectionMode">SelectionMode</a>Note that the selection mode only applies to selections made via user interaction.
+Note that the selection mode only applies to selections made via user interaction.
 Multiple selections can be made programmatically regardless of the value of this property.

 ## See Also